Best Bed Bug Spray

 Bed bugs belong to a certain order of insects, known as Hemiptera, and are related directly to aphids, stink bugs, and cicadas.
 Many insects that belong to this order usually feed themselves by sucking on sap or plant juices.
 Bed bugs are somewhat different.
 For some reason, they only like to consume blood.
 Unfortunately, they love our blood more than any other animals’ blood.
 Although they can still feed on your pets, they will probably like you more.
 They can follow your scent, and they will find a place to hide so that they can feed on you.

 Most bed bugs can be spotted on walls, furniture, carpets, and electronics.
 But, they are more dangerous if they are staying on your bed.
 If you don’t find them out quickly, they could prove extremely dangerous to you.
 A study conducted by the Scientific Journal found out that the female bed bug can produce up to six eggs a day.
 No wonder you got a bed bug infestation.
 They multiply so fast!

-The key symptom of an infestation is usually bed bug bites.
+The key symptom of an infestation is bed bug bites that you can possibly get from bed bugs hiding in the bed frames, headboards, linens, and baseboards’ crevices.
 But, if they haven’t bitten you yet, a dead giveaway is seeing them move.
 This is why you will need to check dark or closed spaces, like your mattress or your couch, where bed bugs tend to live.
 If you see any traces of them, or if you see them moving around, you probably have an upcoming or ongoing infestation.
 One of the best ways to get rid of them is by using one of the bed bug sprays we’ll mention below.

 Bed bugs tend to invade new areas as they are carried there either through clothing or luggage.
 If you are moving to a new place, make sure to always check your bedding before you sleep in your new house.
 Some of them might have ended up there.